 Top 15 Places to Go in Oregon

-Located about 3 hours southeast of Portland, Bend is the perfect adventurous town to spend a weekend exploring.
-The people who live here tend to love the great outdoors and spend their weekends kayaking in the river that runs through the center of the city, hiking on one of the countless trails nearby, or snowboarding on Mt Bachelor that is just outside of town.
+Located about three hours southeast of Portland, Bend is the perfect adventurous town to spend a weekend exploring.
+The people who live here tend to love the great outdoors and spend their weekends kayaking in the river that runs through the center of the city, hiking on one of the countless trails nearby, or snowboarding on Mt Bachelor which is just outside of town.

 2. Crater Lake